taennan/point-nd/README.md

 A simple and flexible data structure for modelling points of **any** dimensions on an axis

+## Disclaimer

+This crate is still in it's very early stages.
+Breaking changes will be made often and without notice.
+However, as the author as in need of its functionality, it should stabilize soon.

 ## Basic Usage

 ### Constructing a Point